JarvusInnovations/lapidus/README.md

 [![Coverage Status](https://coveralls.io/repos/JarvusInnovations/lapidus/badge.svg?branch=master&service=github)](https://coveralls.io/github/JarvusInnovations/lapidus?branch=master)

 # Getting Started
-Currently MySQL and PostgreSQL databases are supported with MongoDB and Redis support on the way.
-Lapidus can be used as a Node.js module or directly from the terminal.
+Currently MySQL and PostgreSQL databases are fully supported.
+MongoDB supports inserts and deletes, however, updates return a copy of the operation (for example, a `$rename` operation will return a `$set` for the new field and an `$unset` for the old field) instead of the object as it exists in the database.
+Redis support is on the way.
+Lapidus can currently be used as a daemon or Node.js module.
+Support for piping line-delimited JSON to other processes is a high priority.

 ## PostgreSQL
 You'll need PostgreSQL 9.4 or higher with logical replication configured and the decoding_json plugin installed and